JaydeepAgravat/SmartCode/README.md

 > The main goal of this project is Identify areas for improvement within a repository of 3000 problems & to assist users in making data-driven decisions and solving relevant problems according to their needs.

- - To achieve this objective, it was further broken down into the following 4 technical sub-objectives:
+ - To achieve this objective, it was further broken down into the following 5 technical sub-objectives:
     - Web scraping of the LeetCode website.
+    - Execute data preprocessing to ensure the data is appropriately prepared for analysis and aligned with the project's objectives.
     - Perform exploratory data analysis to identify areas for improvement within a repository of 3000 problems.
     - Develop a user-friendly dashboard to helps users in making data-driven decisions.
     - Develop a LeetCode problems recommender system to help user in solving relevant problems.